asz4817/IgBlastN-Sequence-Classification/README.md

 #### splitFasta.py:
 This code will return two fasta files, one with only human sequences, and one with only mouse sequences.

+## 2. Similar Sequences

+This project aims to find sequences in the Ig fastsa files that are 80% or more similar to one of the 4 sequences provided in the HM file.
+The output of running this program is an additional "HM ..." fasta file consisting of only similar sequences.

+## 3. removeN.py

+This project parses the KI fasta file and removes any sequences with missing data from positions 21-420.
+Those without any missing data will be copied into the new outputted file, the KI-N fasta file.